 Strict substantiation requirements apply to prevent donors from claiming inflated deductions for donated vehicles where the charity actually received much less on a sale to raise cash.

 You must attach to your return Copy B of Form 1098-C Contributions of Motor Vehicles, Boats, and Airplanes (or other statement containing the same information as Form 1098-C) you received from the organization.
 Form 1098-C (or other statement) will show the gross proceeds from the sale of the vehicle.
-If you e-file your return, you must attach Copy B of Form 1098-C to Form 8453 U.S. Individual Income Tax Transmittal for an IRS e-file Return and mail the forms to the IRS.
+If you e-file your return, you must:

-If you do not attach Form 1098-C (or other statement), you cannot deduct your contribution.
 You must get Form 1098-C (or other statement) within 30 days of the sale of the vehicle.
-But if either of the exceptions described under Contributions of Property on page 8 of IRS Publication 526 applies, you must get Form 1098-C (or other statement) within 30 days of your donation.
+But if Exception 1 or 2 (described later) applies, you must get Form 1098-C (or other statement)within 30 days of your donation.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.